 After completing the 28.5 credits of Stern Core, students must complete 4.5 credits of Langone Core.
 These courses are required electives that can count towards specializations.
 They also figure into the 24-credit maximum for their respective course designators (i.e. MGMT-GB.2159 (B65.2159) will count towards the MGMT (B65) Management course designator).
-None of the Langone Core may be waived.
+Students may not establish proficiency in the Langone Core.

 MCOM-GB.2105 (B45.2105) Business Communication (equivalent to COR1-GB.2105 (B01.2105))